pattonsgirl/CEG3120/Projects/Project2/README.md

     - creating your diagram with the CloudFormation template Designer **will not** count for credit
   - you are welcome to include notes in the `README.md` file if you need to write notes about your template for partial credit.

-Other notes:
+### Other notes:
 - If you prefer JSON, you may convert the provided template to JSON.
 Your deliverable would be the `json` file.
 - Check out [CloudFormation Breakdown](../../CourseNotes/AWS-CF-Breakdown.md) for a breakdown of what is inside of these templates and what is in each section, as well as syntax notes and hints.
 - I strongly recommend using Visual Studio Code.
 The YAML and CloudFormation extensions have not been super useful to me, but please share your experience.
 The CloudFormation Designer tool accessible via the AWS Console CloudFormation menu has been the most useful at debugging if needed.

+### Project Taskings

-1. Description Settings:
+1. `Description` & `Parameters` Settings:

    - Modify `Description` string to describe your template and what it creates
      - Example description:
      - `Duncan CF Template to create a VPC, allow SSH access from trusted networks, and create a single instance with an Elastic IP address`
    - Choose: leave or remove `SSH Location`

-2. Mappings Settings:
+2. `Mappings` Settings:

    - Adjust AMI to be the AMI of your choice (yes, it must be changed).
      - You can use the AMI from Project 1

-3. Resources Settings:
+3. `Resources` Settings:

-   - Make the following modification for `Resources`
     - VPC range to be `172.18.0.0/23`
     - Subnet range to be `172.18.0.0 - 172.18.0.255`
-     - "Tag" each resource with a "Name" - ex. `YOURNAME-CF-VPC`
+    - **"Tag" every resource with a "Name" - ex. `LASTNAME-CF-RESOURCE`**
-       - Resources include the VPC, subnet, route table, internet gateway, elastic IP, security group, etc..
+      - Resources include the VPC, subnet, route table, internet gateway, elastic IP, security group, network acl, instance, etc..

-4. Security Group Settings:
+4. `Security Group` Settings:

    - Allow SSH for a set of trusted networks including:
      - Your home / where you usually connect to your instances from